 A registered care manager needs to have a level 4 NVQ in health and social care, a degree associated with social care, qualifications related to social work, and a level 5 diploma in Care Leadership & Management For Health and Social Care.

-Counselors don’t necessarily need a degree, but the BACP suggests candidates complete a three-stage training course in order to have the required knowledge and basic skills when working with these patients.
+Most counselors will need a degree but not all counseling careers require a degree.
+For non degree holders, the BACP suggests candidates complete a three-stage training course in order to have the required knowledge and basic skills when working with these patients.
 Your job would also be to promote a more positive mindset in patients and assist them in making positive choices concerning their lifestyle.

 The health and social care sector may not be for everyone, but it is a rewarding labor of love that is driven by a passion for helping people in need.